ethereum/remix-plugin/packages/engine/core/doc/api/manager.md

 ## Properties

 ### requestFrom
 Return the name of the caller.
-If no request provided, this mean that the method has been called from the IDE so we use "manager".
+If no request was provided, it means that the method has been called from the IDE - so we use "manager".

 _Use this method when you expose custom methods from the Plugin Manager._

 ## Methods

 ### getProfile
-Get the profile if it's registered.
+Get the profile if its registered.

 ```typescript
 const profile = manager.getProfile('solidity')